nocalhost/nocalhost.github.io/docs/guides/debug/vscode-debug.md

 1. Select the workload that you want to debug
 2. Right-click the workload and select  **`Dev Config`**, [configure your debugging configuration](#Configuration)
 3. Then right-click this workload again and select `Remote Debug`
-4. Nocalhost detects dependent plugins and installs them automatically
+4. Nocalhost will automatically install the dependencies on the first debug
 5. Nocalhost will automatically enter the `DevMode` and start remote debugging

 <figure className="img-frame">